vipulpathak113/FrontendInterviewQuestions/README.md

     And it also expects to get the old object back if there are no changes.

     - Redux simply checks whether the old object is the same as the new object by comparing the memory locations of the two objects.
-    So if you mutate the old object’s property inside a reducer, the “new state” and the “old state” will both point to the same object.
+    So if you mutate the old object’s property inside a reducer, the "new state" and the "old state" will both point to the same object.
     Hence Redux thinks nothing has changed!
-So this won’t work.
+So this won't work.

 --------------------------------------------------------------------

-- Weakest set and weakest map:
+- Weakest Set and Weakest Map:

     Normally js can store object as a key but only one time.
     ex: